-First, let’s get this out of the way – Cotton is a terrible material for active-wear.
+First, let’s get this out of the way – Cotton is a terrible material for active wear.
 When you are active, you sweat.
 When you sweat, your clothing gets wet.
 When cotton gets wet, it stays wet.
 In addition, cotton takes a long time to dry out and does a poor job of actually cooling you as that water evaporates.

 Next time you’re out on a trail, take a look at the people exercising.
 You will be able to spot the cotton by the dark sweat marks!
-Performance materials like Lycra, Spandex, Nylon, and Polyester pull that moisture off of your skin, transferring it to the outer layers of the material, and helping it to evaporate into the air.
+Performance materials like Lycra, Spandex, Nylon, Merino Wool, and Polyester pull that moisture off of your skin, transferring it to the outer layers of the material, and helping it to evaporate into the air.
 This transfer-evaporation process also helps to cool you, just how sweat is designed to work!
 This is something that cotton is horrible at!

 Do you know what makes clothing specific to cycling?
 It’s not always a “racing” thing.
 Sure, there is ridiculously engineered, high-performance aerodynamic clothing.
-But the primary purpose of cycling apparel is to help make your ride more enjoyable.
-Cycling clothing is engineered to help you stay more comfortable on the bike, to ride longer, and to be more efficient – regardless of your riding level.
+But the primary purpose of cycling clothes is to help make your ride more enjoyable.
+Cycling clothing is engineered to help you stay more comfortable on the bike, ride longer, and to be more efficient – regardless of your riding level.
 Whether you’re riding around the block or across the country, cycling clothing WILL give you a better, more comfortable ride.

 Take bike shorts for example.
 What makes them different than other active shorts is the padding or chamois.
 The chamois is a pad of some sort placed between the rider and the bike seat, or saddle.
 This provides cushion and support without adding too much bulk.
 On the other hand, a big, cushy saddle can actually create more pressure because of all of that material and bulk from the saddle.
 This can lead to discomfort in very sensitive areas.